limpingpinng/docs.hackerone.com/README.md

 1. Save the files and check in the browser
   1. Changes to React components in `src` will hot-reload
   1. Changes to markdown files in `docs` will hot-reload
-  1. If working with plugins, you may need to remove the `.cache` directory and restart the server
+  1. If working with plugins, you may need to remove the `.cache` directory and restart

-### Test the change

-1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.

 ### Push it

 1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fixed header logo on Android`) to stage and commit your changes